As the COVID-19 pandemic continues to limit face-to-face association, Video Conferencing is a Craze now.

 A BETTER MOBILE APP SUITABLE FOR PEOPLE

 You don’t expect Google only to offer a simple video conferencing app, do you?
-In addition to Google Meet (which is slowly replacing Hangouts, and which was initially intended primarily for business users), Google also has its Duo mobile app, which was created as a consumer app.
+In addition to Google Meet (which is slowly replacing Hangouts, which was initially intended primarily for business users), Google also has its Duo mobile app, created as a consumer app.
 The company recently added invitation links to Duo, along with a virtual web interface.
 Furthermore, the application now allows you to create groups of up to 12 participants (but only in their mobile versions).
 All participants must be Duo users, which can be a problem for broader use.

 You can record a message

 Use end-to-end encryption

 AN APP FOR CORPORATE MEETINGS WITH A FREE BASIC VERSION